core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 If a proxy that acts as an OSCORE endpoint does not recognize a CoAP option included in M, then the proxy MUST stop processing M and performs the following actions:

-* If M is a request, then the proxy MUST respond with a 4.02 (Bad Option) error response to (the previous hop towards) the origin client.
+* If M is a request, then the proxy MUST reply with a 4.02 (Bad Option) error response to (the previous hop towards) the origin client.

 * If M is a response, then the proxy MUST send a 5.02 (Bad Gateway) error response to (the previous hop towards) the origin client.